-The Second Community Assembly was held on November 22, 2022 and the decisionmaking process (the third activity of FPIC) of the Hagura tribe was held on November 28, 2022.
 After the two community assemblies and the decision-making process were concluded in November 2022, the Memorandum of Agreement (MOA) Negotiation and Drafting was held on March 9, 2023, in Magsaysay, Occidental Mindoro.
-The resulting draft MOA was sent to NCIP 4B Legal Affairs Office for review.
+The activity was participated in by 34 Hagura Elders, of which 9 out of 15 signatories were present, NCIP officials, DOE and Philodrill representatives.
+The draft MOA with the IPs is still under review by the NCIP Legal Affairs Office (LAO).